Vergel Meneses

-Vergel Corpuz Meneses (born January 14, 1969) is a Filipino retired professional basketball player and a politician, serving as mayor of the municipality of Bulakan, Bulacan.
-He previously played in the Philippine Basketball Association and served as the former head coach of the JRU Heavy Bombers of the NCAA Philippines.
-He is also a former PBA Most Valuable Player and a many-time member of the Philippine national team.
+Vergel Corpuz Meneses (born January 14, 1969) is a retired Filipino professional basketball player and a politician, serving as mayor of the municipality of Bulakan, Bulacan.
+He previously played in the Philippine Basketball Association for 15 seasons.
+Known as "The Aerial Voyager" during his playing days, he is also a former PBA Most Valuable Player and a many-time member of the Philippine national team.
+He was also named to the PBA 25th Anniversary Team.